What is an invasive species?

 The tall, dominating pine trees are expanding along the coastal habitats of Grand Cayman.
 The trees grow over and dominate native coastal vegetation such as seagrape and plopnut.
 The dropped needles create thick carpets, blocking any plants from growing in the understory.
 By blocking both native trees and understory, they create a monoculture along parts of the coastline, completely altering the coastal habitats.
 At the time of writing, the DoE does not have the capacity or resources to initiate island-wide control of casuarina and coastal habitat restoration in lieu of more destructive invasive species projects.

+The Brazilian Peppertree (Schinus terebinthifolia), also known as Brazilian pepper, aroeira, rose pepper, Christmas berry or Florida Holly, is highly invasive, poisonous, South American plant that originally entered Cayman accidentally with a shipment of ornamental plants.
+It is a member of the poison oak and ivy family and was first detected in Cayman Brac in 2009, and later seen in Grand Cayman in 2020.
 This medium to large sized tree has alternate pinnate leaves, small, white flowers and clusters of dense, red berries.
-The sap can be irritant, especially to those with sensitive skin that react to poison oak and ivy.
+The sap can be a severe irritant to the skin and when flowering, the pollen can irritate the lungs causing an allergic reaction.
 Brazilian pepper can grow in a wide variety of habitats and quickly outcompete other shrubs in the area.
+It thrives in disturbed areas where water collects, like canals, drainage ditches, ponds, walking paths and road sides, and is often confused with mangrove and buttonwood.
 It is common in the west of Cayman Brac and there are some specimens being controlled in West Bay, Grand Cayman to avoid an infestation.

 This medium-sized tree has small leaflets on pinnately compound leaves and clusters of green seed pods that eventually turn brown.
 It can be differentiated from Poinciana/flame tree by the smaller size and much smaller, clustered seed pods.
 This tree quickly colonises areas, especially spaces which have been recently cleared.